 Wilhelm startled, and he heard Bergmann gasp.

-“I hear that you have a thing for military medals of Signum.
+“I hear that you have a thing for Signum military medals.
 Doesn’t matter if they’re pre- or post-Reservoir War.”
 Cadence picked up the Iron Horn and smoothed her gloved fingers over its intricate points.
 “You paid ten-thousand Argoan dollars for just one of these.
 And I bet it wasn’t the best medal.
 I’m offering you around—well, let’s say—maybe six of these.
 Highest quality, highest honor.
 Pretty sure that covers the transportation of at least three-fourths of this lot—”